Opus to Develop, Design and Construct Speculative Industrial Building on Former 3M Headquarters Infill Property in St. Paul

 The project is important to SPPA because inventory levels are low and demand is high for spec industrial developments on St. Paul's East Side.
 Modern industrial users want well-located space for their workforces, and this infill site offers a market responsive solution.
 Noticing Opus' previous work in St. Paul, SPPA chose to partner with Opus based on proven performance in St. Paul and being well-established with the City of St. Paul and the market.

-The building is slated for completion in December 2018.
+The building was completed in December 2018.